kjbritt/kjbritt.github.io/_posts/2025-12-29-digging-deeper.markdown

 ---
 layout: post
-title:  "Digging deeper into the story"
+title:  "Digging deeper into the story?
+Archaeology at the Carpenter Site"
 date:   2025-12-29 01:06:33 +0000
 categories: jekyll update
 ---